orenzp/Practical_Security_Kubernetes_Docker/workshop_docker.md

 9. Check secure image size `docker images app\*` and compare with previous image

-10. Scan new image with `docker scount quickview app-secured` and compare with previses image
+10. Scan new image with `docker scout quickview app-secured` and compare with previses image

 11. Run the app-secure image in docker to check default user ID is not root.
 Use `docker run -d -it -p 3000:3000 --rm --name app-secured app-secured`.
 This will run the docker image in the background.